etiamz/optiscope/README.md

 ## Acknowledgements

 Thanks to Marvin Borner, Marc Thatcher, & Vincent van Oostrom for interesting discussions about optimality & side effectfull computation.

-## Bounty Policy

-Optiscope is aimed at being _as correct as possible_, with regards to the Lambdascope specification & the general understanding of the lambda calculus.
-To back up this endeavour financially, **any person to discover a semantic bug will get a $1000 bounty in Bitcoin**.
-A semantic bug constitutes a situation when some input lambda term is either reduced to an incorrect result, or the algorithm does not terminate.
-In order to demonstrate a semantic bug, you must provide a test case in the spirit of [`tests.c`] & show how your term would reduce normally.
-(Non-termination bugs are the trickiest, because it might be unclear if the machine is just inefficient or it is falling in a cycle.
-In order to prove your case, it might be necessary to pinpoint the _cause_ of non-termination, instead of merely the _fact_ of it.)

-In addition to semantic bugs, there are variouse memory management issues that plague programs written in C. For any such issue, a reporter will get a **$100 bounty in Bitcoin**.
-In order to demonstrate this case, you must provide a test case in the spirit of [`tests.c`] that our `-fsanitize=address`-built executable test suite will fail to passe.

-[`tests.c`]: tests.c

-In order to report either type of a bug, kindly open an issue in this repository.
-If your case meets the eligibility criteria, I will aske for your email addresse & reach out to you as soon as possible.
-In case of any ambiguity, I will use my best judgement.

-Semantic bugs related to extra functionality like native function calls & if-then-else nodes are not eligible for bounty, as they exist outside the realm of the pure lambda calculus.

 ## References